Neutron-neutral particle mixing and its observable consequences: Introduction

 The neutron lifetime anomaly, which refers to the discrepancy in the measured neutron lifetime between two different experimental approaches, has attracted great attention recently (see e.g Ref. \cite{zyla2020review}).
-The bottle experiments report a neutron lifetime $\tau_n \simeq 878.4$ s \cite{gonzalez2021improved} through the observation of neutron disappearance.
-The beam experiments give a neutron lifetime $\tau_n \simeq 888.0$ s \cite{czarnecki2018neutron} through the neutron $\beta$-decay products, such as protons and electrons.
-The results presented by the two different approaches provide an about 4 $\sigma$ deviation \cite{czarnecki2018neutron}, which may imply a signal for new physics.
-The neutron lifetime anomaly remains a puzzle and a reasonable theoretical explanation needs to be constructed.
+For example, the trap experiment reports a neutron lifetime $\tau_n = 877.75^{+0.28}_{-0.28} \text{(stat.)}^{+0.22}_{-0.16}\text{(syst.)}$ s \cite{gonzalez2021improved} through the observation of neutron disappearance.
+However, the beam experiment reports a neutron lifetime $\tau_n = 887.7^{+1.2}_{-1.2} \text{(stat.)}^{+1.9}_{-1.9}\text{(syst.)}$ s \cite{yue2013improved} through the neutron $\beta$-decay products, such as protons and electrons.
+The results presented by the two different approaches provide an approximately 4 $\sigma$ deviation \cite{czarnecki2018neutron}, which may imply a signal for new physics.
+It has been shown that the interpretation of neutron lifetime anomaly based on exotic dark decay channels can be excluded through the analysis of the neutron decay $\beta$ asymmetry \cite{dubbers2019exotic}.
+This analysis along with the neutron lifetime anomaly has been discussed continuously in the literature (see e.g. Refs. \cite{markisch2019measurement,markisch2020accurate,tan2019laboratory,alonso2021strange,dubbers2021precise,berezhiani2021possible,broussard2021experimental,kuno2020precision,czarnecki2019radiative,giacosa2020measurement,elahi2020neutron,volya2020assessment}).
+Therefore, the neutron lifetime anomaly is still far from being fully conclusive.
+A specific dark decay channel: $n \rightarrow \chi e^+ e^-$ has been ruled out by the PERKEO II experiment \cite{klopf2019constraints}, where the limits on the corresponding branching ratios and the mass scales of dark matter particles has also been provided.
+A new measurement scheme, which can verify the explanation of neutron lifetime anomaly via neutron-mirror neutron oscillations, has also been designed \cite{broussard2021experimental}.
+To summarize, we consider that the neutron lifetime anomaly remains a puzzle and a reasonable theoretical explanation needs to be constructed.